 In 2009, HVS joined The Good Neighbours Network (GNN), part of the Diocese of Southampton and Portsmouth.
 They provide much needed support and we have never looked back.
 We have very strong ties with GNN, with their amazing team Canon Nick Ralph and Karen Jordan, who are always there for us in times of need.
 HVS Committees have come and gone, some very strong leaders put their hearts and souls into the work.
 A special mention to former chairmen; Rob Hack and Mike Brown for their contributions.
 We cannot forget to mention our very strongest supporter, former Councillor Andy Lengahan, who has done so much over the years for HVS.
 Councillor Issy Scott is very instrumental in helping our organistaion and we are very grateful for her continued support.

 Sadly on 20th June 2020 Chairman Jack Tarr suddenly passed away having achieved so much for the community .
 Lin Green has taken on the role as Team Leader as we go throught the transition of changing from a non profit organisation into a Charity. .
 Today, JT''s has around 100 volunteers and the demand for HVS services continues to grow.
 HVS took over the running of the Health Centre community desk early in 2017 after the NHS closed it.
-We supply hearing aid batteries, help patients with all their queries; how to book blood tests etc. The plum clad ladies report faults to maintenance, greet visitors, give out keys, sort the mail and generally do the work that would fall on the surgery staff shoulders leaving them to get on with their jobs, caring for the patients.
+We supply hearing aid batteries, help patients with all their queries; how to book blood tests etc. The volunteers report faults to maintenance, greet visitors, give out keys, sort the mail and generally do the work that would fall on the surgery staff shoulders leaving them to get on with their jobs, caring for the patients.